MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow.md

 :::image type="content" source="./media/how-to-develop-an-evaluation-flow/eval-output.png" alt-text="Screenshot of the outputs section showing a name and value.":::

-You can view the individual scores in the **Outputs** tab when you select **View outputs**, the same as when you check the outputs of a standard flow batch run.
+You can view the individual scores in the **Outputs** tab when you select **View outputs**, the same as you check the outputs of a standard flow batch run.
 You can append these instance-level scores to the output of the flow you tested.

 #### Aggregation and metrics logging